 Google Toolbar – December 1, 2000 (Confirmed)

 Google announced the availability of Google Toolbar which allowed users to search for information from any page on the Internet, even if the site didn’t have their own search capabilities.
 The addition made placing a search query easier than ever before.
+It also allowed users to view a site’s PageRank, one of the search engine’s first major ranking signals.

 How to prepare your site for algorithm updates